JoshOrndorff/recipes/src/base/setup.md

 You should see blocks are being created on the console.
 You can now use our [Polkadot-JS Apps to interact with your locally running node](https://polkadot.js.org/apps/#/explorer?rpc=ws://127.0.0.1:9944).
 You will be mainly using the **Chain state** tab to query the blockchain status and **Extrinsics** to send transactions to the blockchain.

-Congratulation on running your Recipe Kitchen Node and able to interact with it!
+Congratulation on running the Kitchen Node and able to interact with it!

-## Understanding the Recipe Kitchen Node
+## Understanding the Kitchen Node

-Let us take a deeper look at the Recipe Kitchen Node.
+Let us take a deeper look at the Kitchen Node.
 Inside

 **`kitchen/node/Cargo.toml`**